 - To gain exclusive possession of a joint residence

-In many cases, I establish that the accuser lied about the alleged threat through vigorous questioning in court.
-This type of questioning is crucial in challenging the accuser’s credibility and can lead to the dismissal of the case.
+In many instances, I have established that the accuser lied about the alleged threat through vigorous cross-examination in court.
+This type of questioning is a potent tool for revealing the accuser’s lack of credibility.
+It can be the key to the dismissal of the case.

 To prove this, I demonstrate that the complainant may have given inconsistent versions of the incident to the police, emergency dispatch, or family members and friends.
 In other cases, I have shown that the accuser made up the accusation to solely get the accused put in jail.